nazmus767921/Animation-Library/readme.md

 ## Usage

-To use these animations in your project, follow these simple steps:

-1. Clone the repository you like to your local machine.
+Clone the repository you like to your local machine.